[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 You can’t go wrong with a loose-leaf breakfast tea to start your day.

-Breakfast teas are a blend of two or three different types of black tea that, together, have a flavor and mouthfeel distinct from each tea on its own.
+Breakfast teas blend two or three different types of black tea that, together, have a flavor and mouthfeel distinct from each tea on its own.
 Breakfast teas are usually malty, robust, and have a smooth, lingering finish.
 The idea is to make a tea that pairs well with toast, cereal, sweeteners, and perhaps milk.
 Tea makers often prefer hearty, bold Assam black tea for the foundation of the blend, which they take the edge off with black tea from Ceylon, Kenya, or China.

 Many like to drink breakfast teas every day, so bargains are essential.
 Rishi offers the value of one pound of loose-leaf tea in a resealable packet.
 If purchased by the pound, costs per cup are much lower than in smaller quantities.

 Scottish Breakfast is an option for those who want a stouter tea; it leans more heavily on Assam black tea’s strength and less on Ceylon’s mildness.
-Organic Positively Tea sells a one-pound bag of its loose-leaf Scottish Breakfast but is significantly cheaper than the Rishi brand.
+Organic Positively Tea sells a one-pound bag of loose-leaf Scottish Breakfast but is significantly cheaper than the Rishi brand.
 And it’s also organic!
 I’ve had many teas from these two brands, and they are both excellent.

 #3.
 Best Loose-leaf Tea with Milk: Mana Organics Assam Black Tea